a-rasina/Number-Guessing-Game/README.md

 Let's start the game!

 Enter your guess: 50
-Incorrect!
+❌ Incorrect!
 The number is less than 50

+💡 Hints:
-Hint for you: The number is odd
+   • The number is odd

 Enter your guess: 25
 Congratulations!
 You guessed the correct number in 2 attempts and it took you 5.43 seconds!